ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 are converted into numerical vectors and compared using Cosine Similarity to find the best matches.

-Fraud Review Detection
+Fraud Review Detection:

 The platform analyzes user reviews using Natural Language Processing.
 Sentiment analysis is performed to detect suspicious or fake reviews and prevent manipulation of property ratings.

-Secure Authentication
+Secure Authentication:

 The application includes a secure login and registration system with password hashing to protect user credentials.

-Tech Stack
+Tech Stack:
 Backend
 Python
 Flask
 SQLAlchemy ORM
 SQLite Database

-Frontend
+Frontend:

 HTML
 CSS
 Jinja2 Templates

-AI / Machine Learning
+AI / Machine Learning:

 Pandas
 NumPy